azaraunknown/Spotify-Playlist-Generator/README.md

     ```

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](license.md) file for details.